 •O=What have I done for •O•thers today?
 Include any kindness or any way you serve others.

 •U=Am I holding on to •U•nexpressed emotions today?
-Anything you haven't expressed or processed, any resentments, fears, worries, regrets, or upcoming stressors.
+Anything you haven't expressed or processed?
+Do you need to surrender any of the 5 Strongholds of selfishness, dishonesty, fear, resentment, or distorted thinking?

 •Y•Yeah!
 What is something good that's happened today?
 Include anything you are grateful for or want to celebrate.